 - Avoid cloaking or showing the search engine different content than your searchers.

-Step 2: Understand how search engines Work
+2. Understand how search engines work

 There is a set process by Google and every search engine that allows you to inform the answering machine that you have created a new website or web page.